 (LinkedIn) Every person and every organization makes mistakes.
 But if you can follow up those mistakes with a little (or a lot) of surprise and delight, you can not only erase the mistakes – you can create loyal fans for life.

 My Comment: Want to learn how to turn a Moment of Misery into a Moment of Magic®?
 Read this article.
-Lowes not only fixed the mistake, they went above and beyond.
+Lowes not only fixed the mistake, but they also went above and beyond.
 They fixed the problem at hand with a sincere apology, a positive attitude and a sense of urgency.
 All that did was bring things back to normal.
-Then they went over-the-top to surprise their guest.
+Then they went over the top to surprise their guest.
 I usually don’t advocate giving things away for free to fix a problem.
 In this case, it may have been warranted, and the payoff was huge.
 From “Rage to Rave!”

 (Forbes) Our professor asked him to take the stage and speak of the secrets of his success.
 “Thank You cards and doughnuts.”

 The car dealer then went on to explain that he made it a practice that whenever anyone bought a car from him, he hand wrote a thank you card for their business.
-A hand written card gets read, he explained, and stressed that the simple gesture goes far in building a loyal customer base that generates word of mouth business.
+A handwritten card gets read, he explained, and he stressed that the simple gesture goes far in building a loyal customer base that generates word of mouth business.